vanBassum/HomePage/README.md

-# Readme - Simple Static homepage
+# Readme - Simple Static Homepage

 This repository contains a simple static website that works without a server.
 You can easily download the files, customize the links and logos you want to display, and open the `index.html` file in your web browser to see the changes.

+---

+## Features

+- Displays custom links with corresponding logos or favicons.
+- Automatically attempts to fetch the best possible favicon when the provided logo is not available.
+- Fully static and works without a server.

+---

 ## Usage